larebufc/HPSP_for_Ultrassonic_data/README.md

 ### Clustering ultrasonic waves propagation time a hierarchical polynomial semi-parametric approach

-In this work, a data-driven hierarchical regression model is applied to simulated data set.
+In this work, a data-driven hierarchical regression model is applied to simulated and experimetal data set.